jj5/mini-project/src/JMP001-jj5/README.md

 code-generation scripts run in BASH and PHP, so you will need those installed, along with standard tools such as `sed` and `awk` and `grep` etc.

 The specification for each button we might like to support is in a simple machine-readable file: `doc/spec.txt`.
+When updating the `doc/spec.txt` file it is advisable to type in the four-digit alt-key code, and then actually use that alt-key code to insert the appropriate symbol.
+This is to avoid any problems that might arise from having the wrong symbols associated with the wrong bitmap files.
+When it comes time to actually edit the symbol bitmap file it is also advisable to copy and paste the symbol into your graphics program from the specification file.
+Again, this is to minimize the possibility of error, but it is also convenient.

 The `doc/spec-sorted.txt` file is automatically generated from the `doc/spec.txt` file.
 It is, as the name suggests, a sorted version of the `doc/spec.txt` specification file.
+This was useful when creating the initial batch of bitmaps as those were sorted by file name in Windows Explorer as I edited each of them in Microsoft Paint.

 The `bin/gen.sh` script runs all the necessary code-generation tasks for the project.
 If you change the `doc/spec.txt` or any of the bitmaps in the `bmp` directory you should re-run the `bin/gen.sh` script to pickup any changes.